General Education Mission

 Certificate in Applied Science in Digital Media Production

 ASSOCIATE OF ARTS

 NURSING AND HEALTH SCIENCES DIVISION

-The Nursing & Health Sciences Division at WVU Parkersburg is committed to supporting the college’s mission in providing “accessible, life-changing educational opportunities in a safe and supportive environment.”
+The Nursing and Health Sciences Division at WVU Parkersburg is committed to supporting the college’s mission in providing “accessible, life-changing educational opportunities in a safe and supportive environment.”
 Careers within healthcare are one of the fastest growing areas of opportunity.
 According to the United States Bureau of Labor and Statistics at www.bls.org, employment in occupations related to health care is projected to increase in the coming years.
 This growth in employment is driven by technological advances in patient care, an increasing emphasis on preventive care, and an increase in the elderly population.
-Health care occupations with the largest projected employment increases are registered nurses; personal and home care aides; home health aides; nursing aides, orderlies, and attendants; medical assistants; and licensed practical and licensed vocational nurses.
+Health care occupations with the largest projected employment increases are registered nurses; home health aides; patient care technicians; medical assistants; licensed practical and licensed vocational nurses; and surgical technicians.

 Careers in health care are exciting, rewarding, and offer a lifetime of fulfillment.
 The Nursing and Health Sciences Division ascribes to the college’s commitment to provide academic excellence.
 We pride ourselves on the quality of education we have to offer as well as the success our graduates enjoy.
 Information about the degrees offered through the Nursing and Health Sciences Division can be found on the college’s website at www.wvup.edu/healthsciences.